gvwilson/sensibleadventures/cloudherd/cloudherd.md

-It was as solemn a moment as she could remember, which is why her heart sank when they rounded the corner and saw the *tralpa* standing in front of the gate with a dayglass lantern at his feet, his hair combed, and his scarf of office folded precisely into place.
+It was as solemn a moment as she could remember, which is why her heart sank when they rounded the corner and saw the *tralpa* standing in front of the gate with a dayglass lantern at his feet, his frizzy hair combed and tied back, and his scarf of office folded precisely into place.
 In one hand he held a book so thick it was almost a cube.
+Tiny flames danced across the fingertips of the other, and Noxy wondered how many tries it had taken him to make that simple spell work.

-"Oh no," Granna Fee breathed beside Noxy.
+"Oh no," Granna Fee breathed beside her.
 "Not now.
 Not *now*."

 As the villagers approached, Nangyal puffed out his chest.
 "Literally Indigestible, by election from its inhabitants and with the consent of His